dmbarbour/glas/docs/GlasDesign.md

 * memoization over large trees can use hashes
 * value-level alignment simplifies control

 Glas programs can use annotations to guide use of stowage.
-Stowage may also be implicit during garbage collection.
-Use of stowage is not observable within the Glas program except indirectly via reflection on performance and use of space.
+It is also feasible to extend the module system with access to some content-addressed data.
+And a garbage collector could heuristically use stowage to recover volatile memory resources.
+Use of stowage is not directly observable within a Glas program modulo reflection effects.

-*Note:* Deduplication is [security sensitive](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html).
-If we must secure the content, we will want to add a cryptographic salt before encryption.
+*Security Note:* In context of open systems, sensitive content should be secured by annotating the binary with a cryptographic salt.
+To support deduplication, we could take inspiration from [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html).

 ### Staged Metaprogramming and Partial Evaluation